Anomaly Detection via Mean Shift Density Enhancement: Results

-At higher noise levels ($0.25$ and $0.50$), performance differences between methods narrow.
-In this regime, some baselines such as KNN and CBLOF occasionally attain higher AUC-PR or Precision@n scores.
-Nevertheless, MSDE remains competitive across all metrics and avoids the sharp performance collapse observed in reconstruction-based models, such as DAGMM, and purely local density estimators, such as LOF and COF.
+As the corruption level increases further ($0.25$ and $0.50$), the performance gap between methods narrows.
+In these highly noisy scenarios, neighborhood-based approaches such as KNN and clustering-based methods such as CBLOF occasionally achieve competitive or superior AUC-PR and Precision@n values.
+Nevertheless, MSDE remains consistently competitive and avoids the severe degradation observed in reconstruction-based methods such as DAGMM and local density estimators such as LOF and COF.

+The heatmaps further reveal that several traditional methods exhibit substantial sensitivity to increasing noise, reflected by rapidly fading performance values at higher corruption levels.
+In contrast, MSDE shows a more gradual decline across all metrics, highlighting its robustness and stability under noisy data conditions.

+\paragraph{Ablation study.} We also performed an ablation study to isolate the contributions of the fuzzy simplicial graph construction and the multi-radius weighting module.
+Specifically, we ablate the fuzzy simplicial nearest-neighbour graph by replacing it with a symmetric, unweighted k-nearest-neighbour graph, while keeping the neighbourhood size fixed.
+Separately, we ablate the multi-radius weighting scheme by using a single radius weight.
+This radius is computed via the same binary search and satisfiability criterion as in the full model; however, neighbourhood counts are computed only once, and no radius decay or aggregation is applied.
+These two ablations are evaluated independently, and model performance is reported for each setting.
+In addition, we report the performance of MSDE (opt), in which hyperparameters are tuned independently for each synthetic anomaly mode using Optuna, with 10 trials per mode.

+Results are reported in Table~\ref{tab:ablation_cases}.
+We find that the fuzzy simplicial graph yields higher AUC-ROC across all anomaly types except dependency anomalies.
+However, the improvement in performance of the simple graph on dependency anomalies is not reflected in the AUC-PR or Precision@n metrics.
+This indicates that the fuzzy graph particularly benefits detection when anomalies align with the dependency structure of the underlying data.
+Additionally, the full model consistently outperforms the single-radius weighting variant across all anomaly types and evaluation metrics, with the exception of dependency anomalies, where the two approaches achieve comparable performance.
+These results support the effectiveness of the proposed multi-radius weighting scheme.

+We also peform a sensitivity analyis (details in Appendix~\ref{app:hyperparam_importance}) by estimating the importance of each hyperparameter on the objective function using functional analysis of variance, or fANOVA~\citep{fanova}, on the Credit Fraud Detection dataset~\citep{creditFraud}.
+The corresponding normalized importance values are presented in Figure~\ref{fig:hyperparam_importance}.